 The reason I'm going straight to doing is that this is how I operate.
 Lies hate doing and this is the best way to make them disappear.
 I can tell myself until I'm blue in the face that I'm unworthy of success but when I begin doing, everything falls away.
 I become fully present in my writing, workout, or client meeting.
 There's no room for doubt.
 I become one with the task and simply lose myself in it.

 Sometimes I come up for air for a brief moment and realize I'm having fun!

-Usually half way through any given task I feel a sense of accomplishment begin to stir.
+Usually, halfway through any given task, I feel a sense of accomplishment begins to stir.
 "I'm doing it!
 I'm almost finished with the task!"
 This same sense can demolish me though.
 I can hastily finish, cutting corners and feeling lies creep back in.
 But then I remember what a good job feels like, the pride, the satisfaction.
 So I plow on to what I call the hospital corners of doing.
-These can be the last round of reps in the gym, an edit of a blog post, more research into the article I'm writing or practicing the freshly written speech.
+These can be the last round of reps in the gym, an edit of a blog post, more research into the article I'm writing, or practicing the freshly written speech.

 Did I change the world today?
 No. But, I did things that got me one step closer.

 My daily motivation is chasing the dragon of doing because only by doing will anything get done.